Main Content

 Numeric Array or dlarray Object

 For data that fits in memory and does not require additional processing, you can specify a data set of images as a numeric array or a dlarray object.
-If you specify images as a numeric array or a dlarray object, then you must also specify the targets argument.
+When you do, you must also specify the targets argument.

-The layouts of numeric arrays and unformatted dlarray objects depend on the type of image data, and must be consistent with the InputDataFormats argument.
+The layout of numeric arrays and unformatted dlarray objects depends on the type of image data, and must be consistent with the InputDataFormats name-value argument.

 DataLayout